MorganKryze/RaspberryPi-Setup-Wizard/README.md

 - `docker`: Install Docker on the Raspberry Pi.
 - `git`: Set up Git on the Raspberry Pi to push/pull repositories.
 - `firewall`: Set up the firewall on the Raspberry Pi.
+- `usb`: Set up the USB drive on the Raspberry Pi to automatically mount it at boot.

 ### Project structure